-The makers of a consumer HDTV antenna said last week that Time Warner Cable would not run the company's ad campaign in the Kansas City and Columbus, OH, markets.
+The makers of a consumer HDTV antenna said last week that Time Warner Cable would not run the company’s ad campaign in the Kansas City and Columbus, Ohio, markets.

-The commercial explains that HD sports and entertainment is available at no charge via off-air HDTV reception with the Mohu Leaf.
-Viewers don't need "expensive cable service to watch HD programs," the commercial says, adding that "most top-rated shows are broadcast free, over the air in full high definition."
+The commercial explains that HD sports and entertainment are available at no charge via off-air HDTV reception with the antenna.
+Viewers don’t need “expensive cable service to watch HD programs,” the commercial says, adding that “most top-rated shows are broadcast free over the air in full high definition.”

-The company expects to make the Mohu Leaf available in the U.S. and Canada for the holidays.
+The company expects to make its product available in the United States and Canada for the holidays.